DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

   * Check the board status on the whiteboard.
 If testboard has failed more than once, move it to the cleaning and recovery area and select a different board.
   * Make sure the chip to be tested hasnt failed previously.
 Check the Google docs.
-Any chip that failed twice should be moved to the bad ADC holder.
+Any chip that failed (didnt complete tests) should be moved to the bad ADC holder.
   * Insert NEW chip into the clamshell.
 Use magnifying glass to verify proper alignment of pins.
   * Close clamshell and cable the board if it is not cabled up.